jjtrigueiros/fab_scanner_python/README.md

-# Smartbinder
+# fab_scanner_python

-A smart TCG collection manager made for Flesh and Blood (work in progress!)

-Currently implemented: a Python real-time card identification algorithm using classic computer vision and perceptual hashing
+A Python real-time card identification algorithm using classic computer vision and perceptual hashing made for Flesh and Blood (work in progress!)